DylanMiller765/something-about-music/posts/hey stranger.md

 We'll cross paths again, with wiser eyes,
 And meet as straners with no disguise.

-But if this chapter is where we part
+But if this is where our story ends,
-I'll carry you with a heavy heart.
+I’ll carry you still, my once-loved friend.
-Not bitter, no, but bruised and worn,
+Not bitter, but worn, bruised yet whole,
-A love was once bright, now tattered, torn.
+For love has etched its mark on my soul.

 I wish you peace, I wish you grace,
-A future filled with some warm embrace/
+A life adorned with warm embrace.
-And if we never meet again ,
+And if our paths don’t cross once more,
-I pray you find your way, my friend.
+I hope you find what you’re searching for.

-For what we had, though lost in time, was pure, was real, was truly mine.
+For what we had was fleeting, true,
-But life doesn't pause for loves sweet cry,
-It keeps on moving, and we must try
-To heal the wounds to let it go,
-To find our way in the ebb and flow.
+A fragile flame the winds once knew.
+Life moves forward; it won’t stand still,
+And healing comes with time and will.

-So here's to us, to what we knew,
+So here’s to us, to the love we knew,
-To love so bright,, yet so askew,
+To moments bright but askew.
-We were too young, too quick, too fast
+We were too young, too wild, too fast—
-A fleeting dream that couldn't last
+A fleeting dream that couldn’t last.